|ilissAfrica » About ilissAfrica » About the project|

 Furthermore an Africa Section of the Electronic Journals Library (EZB) to search E-Journals is provided.

-ilissAfrica is a project of the Africa Department of the University Library Johann Christian Senckenberg in Frankfurt on the Main in cooperation with the GIGA Information Centre: Africa Library in Hamburg.
-Together they are in charge of the DFG Special Collections on sub-Saharan Africa.
+ilissAfrica was originally established as a Virtual Library by the University Library Johann Christian Senckenberg in Frankfurt on the Main in cooperation with the GIGA Information Centre: Africa Library in Hamburg.
+Both institutions were in charge of the DFG Special Collections on sub-Saharan Africa.

 ilissAfrica supports the association "European Librarians in African Studies" (ELIAS) as a european network aiming to promote professional exchange and cooperation among its members.
 The "Africa Section" of the Electronic Journals Library (EZB) was one source for the Wikipedia-article "African Studies Journals".